Jordan Mailata: Philadelphia Eagles

 On 31 August 2021, Eagles' head coach Nick Sirianni named Mailata the starting left tackle for the 2021 NFL season.
-On 11 September, Mailata signed a four-year, USD$64 million contract including $40.85 million guaranteed.
+On 11 September, Mailata signed a four-year, US$64 million contract including $40.85 million guaranteed.

 Mailata helped the Eagles reach Super Bowl LVII where they lost to the Kansas City Chiefs 38–35.

 His success has seen him frequently described by the media as a human "wrecking ball".

 On 4 April 2024, Mailata signed a three-year, $66 million extension that includes $48 million guaranteed and a $20 million signing bonus.
 His contract extension will keep him with the team through the 2028 season.
 His new extension put him behind only Laremy Tunsil, Trent Williams and Andrew Thomas amongst the NFL’s highest-paid offensive tackles.
 After helping the Eagles to a second seed playoff position in the NFC, Mailata was named in the 2024 All Pro Second Team.

 Mailata and the Eagles returned to the Super Bowl at the end of the 2024 season, defeating the Kansas City Chiefs, 40–22, to win Super Bowl LIX.
 As a result, Mailata became the second Australian player to win the Super Bowl, 11 years after Jesse Williams won Super Bowl XLVIII with the Seattle Seahawks in 2014.
 However, Mailata is the first Australian Super Bowl champion to start and play in a Super Bowl game, as Williams was on injured reserve.